dharmab/dharmab.github.io/_posts/2017-09-22-networks-for-normal-people.md

 0110100001100101011011000110110001101111
 ```

 This computer has been programmed to know that the signal is encoded using [ASCII](https://en.wikipedia.org/wiki/ASCII).
 It knows that ASCII is an 8-bit encoding, meaning every group of eight bits should be read as a number.
-If you like, you can look up how to convert from binary to "normal" decimal numbers, for for now just trust my conversions.
+If you like, you can look up how to convert from binary to "normal" decimal numbers.
+For now, just trust my conversions.

 ```
 binary     decimal